Umbrella insurance policy vs. LLC for rental properties: Which should I use?

 Oops!
 Something went wrong while submitting the form.

-LLC for rental property: The alternative approach
+LLC for rental property: Another approach

 An LLC (limited liability company) for rental property takes a fundamentally different approach to protecting your assets.
 Instead of purchasing additional insurance coverage, you create a separate legal entity that owns your rental properties and shields your personal assets from business liabilities.